 Good to know: Eat local year-round when you add a winter, fall or spring share.

 Cost: $900/full share; $700/three-quarter share; $500/half share; add $90/share for depot delivery

 Full Circle is passionate about growing and sourcing delicious, organic produce.
 For over 20 years, the North Bend farm has been promoting sustainable farming practices and delivering delicious produce to your door throughout the year.
 Full Circle partners with local farms and artisans to deliver a variety of box options featuring the season’s best mix of certified-organic produce and specialty farm products.
-Enjoy the flexibility, choosing the size and type of box you receive, as well as the delivery frequency to fit your lifestyle.
+Choose from a tradition CSA, mixed fruit and veggie or organic snack box when you sign up.
+Enjoy the flexibility, choosing the size of the box you receive, as well as the delivery frequency to fit your lifestyle.
 If you’re feeding picky eaters, fill out their “Never Send List” to exclude items you don’t want in your box.
 You can also swap out fruits and veggies or add on other products like eggs, dairy, jams and honey.

 Dates: Weekly & year-round